AElfProject/AElf/docs/resources/smart-contract-apis/genesis.md

 }
 ```

-Create a proposal to update specified contract.
+Creates a proposal to update the specified contract.

 **Parameters:**

 ***ContractUpdateInput***

 - **address** - address of the contract to be updated
-- **code** - byte array of new contract codes
+- **code** - byte array of the contract's new code

 **Returns:**

-Hash of contract-update-input.
+Hash of the **ContractUpdateInput** object.

 ### function ProposeContractCodeCheck